byrd-laif/soilMakers/lifeStylesForChange/creativeEcoLivingProofOfConcept.md

 Guest where offered to participate during their stay and refrain from using personal care and body products that contain chemicals, artificial scents and other harmful agents.

-**Guest access**
+**Guest Access**

 Guests had access to the spacious living/dinning rooms.
-The kitchen was generally not open to guest use.
+The kitchen was generally not open to guest use, fridge access was made available by request.

-**Interaction with guests**
+**Interaction with Guests**

-Host/co-host were often around and someone was always contactable to help with anything guests needed.
-Host/co-hosts alike all loved good conversation with respect of guest privacy, engagement was at the discretion of the guest.
+Host and co-host were often around and someone was always contactable to help with anything guests needed.
+Host and co-hosts alike all loved good conversation with respect of guest privacy, engagement was at the discretion of the guest.

-**Other things to note**
+**Other things to note:**

 Meals could be arranged.
 Drinking water was available for purchase in house.